Butterflies (TV series): Series 3 (1980)

+Series 4 (1983)

 Christmas sketch (1982)

 An eight-and-a-half-minute sketch aired as part of a Christmas special called The Funny Side of Christmas on BBC1 on 27 December 1982.
 The family are happy for a seasonal excuse to avoid eating Ria's food.
 She reveals to Adam privately that Leonard has gone to New York, but he is instead outside in his car, until Thomas reminds him that his former wife is waiting for him at home.
-Leonard calls Ria on the home phone and Adam answers.
+Leonard calls Ria on the home phone and Russell answers.
 Asking for Ria, Leonard is told that Ria is kissing Ben under the mistletoe.
 When Ria gets to the phone, Leonard hears her voice and hangs up without speaking.

 Special for Children in Need (2000)

-In November 2000, the cast (save for Michael Ripper who had recently died) reunited for a 13-minute episode in aid of Children in Need.
+In November 2000, the cast (except for Michael Ripper who had recently died) reunited for a 13-minute episode in aid of Children in Need.
 The premise is Ria's 60th birthday and the lack of change to her situation.
 Her son Adam is married and has a primary-school-aged daughter named Sophie.
 Russell however, has no interest in settling down.

 American series pilot (1979)

 An American remake was piloted but never commissioned.
 NBC broadcast the pilot in August 1979, with little change to the original scripting.
 It starred Jennifer Warren as Ria Parkinson and John McMartin as her husband, Ben Parkinson.
 Film actor Jim Hutton was featured as Leonard Dean in this version.

-It was Hutton's last acting job.
+It was Hutton's final acting job.
 He died suddenly from liver cancer at the age of 45 in June 1979, several weeks before the pilot aired.
+The pilot aired alongside three other sitcom pilots under the umbrella title "Battle of the Sexes".